PeaZip

 What is GitHub Actions?

-• Workflows: GitHub Actions allows you to create custom workflows that automate specific tasks, such as building and testing your code.
+• Customizable Workflows: Create custom workflows that automate tasks, such as code compilation, testing, and deployment.

 Installation Guide